s4njk4n/XDC_Sentinel/README.md

 Your privacy is important to us.
 This Privacy Policy explains how we collect, use, store, and protect your information when you use or purchase access to XDC Sentinel.
 By purchasing or using the service, you agree to the practices described here.

 #### Information We Collect
-- **Node Details**: When you provide your node's IP address, P2P port, and ntfy.sh channel for setup, this information is used solely to configure your personalized monitoring and notifications.
+- **Node Details**: When you provide your node's IP address, P2P port, and notification channel code for setup, this information is used solely to configure your personalized monitoring and notifications.
-- **Purchase Details**: We collect minimal information related to your purchase, such as your Telegram username and payment transaction details (e.g., XDC wallet address and amount).
+- **Purchase Details**: We collect minimal information related to your purchase, such as your Telegram username and payment transaction hash/details.
 This is kept for accounting and compliance purposes.
 - **No Personal Data**: We do not collect names, email addresses, or other personally identifiable information unless voluntarily provided during contact.

 #### How We Use Your Information